 - Features: Lightweight Fluidflex technology, Back zip closure

 When it comes to making 2mm wetsuits, nothing beats the original.
 More than six decades ago, Jack O’Neill founded the O’Neill brand which will, later on, create the first modern recreational wetsuits.
-For their first lineup, they manufactured the O’Riginal series, which is known as one of the most trusted and reliable wetsuits until today.
+For their first lineup, they manufactured the O’Riginal series, which is known as one of the most trusted and reliable wetsuits today.

 This 2mm shorty wetsuit is perfect for the California summer sessions or going diving in tropical destinations.
 Even in cold water temperatures of up to 65°F, it’s able to keep you warm and toasty all over, thanks to its construction material that’s made of 100% nylon bonded with neoprene fabric.

 This all-black wetsuit features a retro and classic style.
-It has a sleeveless design that includes large armholes and a single-sealed neckline to prevent the water from coming inside the wetsuit.
+It has a sleeveless design that includes large armholes and a single-sealed neckline to prevent water from coming inside the wetsuit.
 To prevent skin chafing in the neck and armpit area, O’Neill also opted for adhesives and seamless blindstitching for its linings.